jupyter-book/jupyter-book/docs/content/metadata.md

    environment that runs in your browser.
 It has a "cell tags" plugin built-in, which exposes a user interface that lets you quickly insert cell tags.

-   Edit tags under the "Property Inspector" menu with the gears icon at the top-right corner.
+   Edit tags under the "Property Inspector" menu with the gears icon ({fa}`cog`) at the top-right corner.
    Here's what the tags UI in JupyterLab looks like.

    ![tags_jupyterlab](../images/tags_jupyterlab.png)